Pardubice hlavní nádraží: New station

 Architects Karel Řepa and Josef Danda started to work on the new station in 1947.
 Their design was a single floor large passenger hall with complete infrastructure connected to a seven-story administrative building.
 During 1951–1960, a block of flats was added to the complex.
 The new station was opened on May 1, 1958.

 Since 1956 the lines in Pardubice have been electrified and work on improving them still continues.
 Work on the international railway corridor from Děčín to Břeclav (part of a Pan-European corridor) going through Pardubice had started in 1993 and was largely completed by 2004.

+The station housed Sirius cinema, which closed at the end of 2006 after the first multiplex cinema opened in Pardubice.
+By 2023 the space had been converted into a hall.
+The station also formerly hosted a hotel, which was converted and reopened in 2023 as a training centre for Správa železnic – the Czech Railway Administration – at a cost of 574 million Czech koruna.

 The station today

-The main railway station, operated by Czech Railways, is an important hub for both passenger and freight traffic.
+The main railway station, operated by Správa železnic, is an important hub for both passenger and freight traffic.
 The station has connections to Prague, Brno, Vienna, Bratislava, Budapest and other cities and is served by InterCity, EuroCity, Pendolino and local trains.
-In station operates also LEO Express with comfortable trains to Prague, Olomouc, Ostrava and Košice and RegioJet.
+In station daily services of Arriva vlaky, České dráhy, LEO Express and RegioJet are operated.

 After decades of use, the passenger hall became a rather dingy place where homeless people concentrate.
-Reconstruction of stations in Pardubice and in neighbouring Hradec Králové is planned as of 2005 with intent to make them more attractive to the public.
+In 2005, the reconstruction of stations in Pardubice and in neighbouring Hradec Králové began, with the intent to make them more attractive to the public.
+A four-year renovation project of the station, costing more than 6 billion koruna, resulted in new platforms and signalling equipment.
+A footbridge connecting the station with the Dukla housing estate, spanning 290 m, was completed in May 2024 as part of the work.

-Small railway stations in Svítkov and Rosice nad Labem, districts of Pardubice, handle local traffic.
-A Railway museum in Rosice nad Labem, opened in 2005, documenting the history of railways in the region.
+Pardubice has seven other railway stops in the city other than the main station.
+The stops Pardubice - Opočínek, Svítkov, Pardubičky and Černá za Bory are on the main line between Prague and Česká Třebová.
+Three more stops: Pardubice - Semtín, Rosice nad Labem and Pardubice závodiště, are on the train line connecting Hradec Králové with Havlíčkův Brod.
+An additional station, Pardubice centrum, opened in June 2024 to operate as a terminus for local trains to Hradec Králové and Chrudim.